Minimising Cognitive Load To Improve Conversions

 Indeed and our slow mind has limited capacity.
 Concentration and computations quickly depletes our reservoir of mental energy resulting in mental overload.
 Our slow mind responds to this by focusing solely on the most important activity.
 When this occurs we can become completely blind to other stimuli.
 The case of the gorilla walking across the basketball court is a frequently quoted example.

-On a website mental overload can result in visitors failing to see the primary call to action or an error message that informs them about a non-responsive user interface.
+On a website cognitive load can result in visitors failing to see the primary call to action or an error message that informs them about a non-responsive user interface.
 Fortunately for website designers as people become more adept at a task the energy required diminishes.
 This means we can allocate more resource to other activities and we notice more content on a site.
-However, this is of little help to the first time visitor and is another reason why unnecessary content can kill conversion.
+However, this is of little help to the first time visitor and is another reason why unnecessary content can increase cognitive load and kill conversion.

 A key trigger for our slow mind taking control over our decision making is cognitive strain.
 This can be caused by a number of factors including: